rfmejia/billing-management-play/README.md

-*Note: repository history redacted for non-disclosure*
+*Note: assets redacted for non-disclosure*

 Billing Management Application
 ========================================

 Web application solution for billing management.
 Uses the Play!
-Framework on Scala for API services, Slick and H2 for database services, and AngularJS with Bootstrap for its UI Client.
+Framework on Scala for API services, Slick and PostgreSQL for database services, and AngularJS with Bootstrap for its UI Client.

 ## System Requirements